epinio/docs/docs/howtos/customization/using_custom_service_values.md

 ### Map-valued map

 This example assumes that the field value is a map itself, with arbitrary keys, and values.
-A more concrete example would be the various annotation fields provided by various bitnami services enabling the user to set custom annotations on the various groups of pods of the service.
+A concrete example would be the various annotation fields provided by bitnami services that enable the user to set custom annotations on the various groups of pods of the service.

 <pre>
 <table>
 <tr>
 <th><code>values.yaml</code></th>
 <th>Service spec</th>
-<th>Use</th>
+<th>CLI usage</th>
 </tr>
 <tr valign='top'>
 <td>